 The Target Product Profile (TPP) is first drafted at stage A. The TPP lists key characteristics of the vaccine candidate and evolves as the project progresses.
-A standard TPP specifies the primary indication (for example, prevention of TB disease), the target population (for example, adolescents and adults), a description of the active drug substance (for example, a live attenuated recombinant BCG that expresses given, new antigens), the drug product (with additional excipients), and the general characteristics of the vaccine candidate.
-Additional information includes presentation (liquid, lyophilized), dose route and schedule and manufacturing aspects (for example, number of doses and affordability).
+A standard TPP specifies the primary indication (for example, prevention of TB disease), the target population (for example, adolescents and adults), a description of the active drug substance (for example, a live attenuated recombinant BCG that expresses new antigens), the drug product (with additional excipients), and the general characteristics of the vaccine candidate.
+Additional information includes presentation (liquid, lyophilized), dose route and schedule and manufacturing aspects (for example, number of doses per campaign, and affordability).
 Information related to clinical aspects will include: safety and reactogenicity, immunogenicity (immune response, mechanism of protection) and efficacy (prevention of disease, speed of onset of immunity), the number of administrations and schedule (multiple, time between doses), the route of administration, durability of protection (lifetime or time-limited), and whether co-administration with other vaccines (and potential interference) is anticipated.
 The safety, immunogenicity and efficacy of the vaccine candidate will be documented in animals first, then in humans.

-Lee and Burke, Vaccine 2010, FDA Guidance and UK MRC guidance.
+There are multiple sources for general guidance on preparation of a TPP, which include Lee and Burke, Vaccine 2010, FDA Guidance and UK MRC guidance.
 For guidance with more specificity for TB vaccines it is suggested to review the package insert for commercial BCG (BCG SSI, BCG SII and BCG Tice) and the WHO PPC for New TB Vaccines.

-As the project prepares for clinical phases, the TPP and the PDP are updated.
-The PDP includes new information from characterisation and process activities and data generated in pre-clinical studies.
-It should include details of the preparation for the Phase 1, first-in-human (FIH) study, with its design (population,doses, schedule etc.) or a synopsis of the protocol.
+The TPP and PDP are updated as the project prepares for clinical Phase 1.
+The PDP should include new information from the characterisation and process activities and data generated in pre-clinical studies.
+It should also include details of the preparation for the Phase 1, First-In-Human (FIH) study, with its design (population,doses, schedule etc.) or a synopsis of the protocol.
 It should also include other Phase 1 studies, if planned.
 The Gantt chart and budget are updated.

-The TPP and the PDP are updated as the project prepares operations for FIH.
+The TPP and the PDP are updated as operations for FIH are prepared.
 The TPP contains the description of the vaccines that will enter into Phase 1.
-The PDP includes new information from characterisation and process activities, as well as data from animal studies for safety, immunogenicity and efficacy.
-It also contains detailed activities for Chemistry, Manufacturing and Controls (CMC), regulatory and clinic and how they integrate, for preparation of Phase 1.
-The PDP assumes success of Phase 1, and therefore expands on a description of activities in each function up to end of Phase 2, together with revised risks and mitigation and an updated Gantt chart and budget.
+The PDP includes new information from characterisation and process development activities, as well as data from animal studies for safety, immunogenicity and efficacy.
+It also contains detailed activities for Chemistry, Manufacturing and Controls (CMC), regulatory and clinical aspects and how they integrate, for preparation of Phase 1.
+The PDP assumes success of Phase 1, and therefore expands on a description of activities in each function up to end of Phase(s) 2, together with revised analysis of resources needed, risks and mitigations and an updated Gantt chart and budget.

-The TPP and PDP are updated and include information on safety and immunogenicity data from Phase 1.
-While most Phase 1 trials are performed in a single clinical site, Phase 2 studies maybe multi-centric, and could involve multiple countries.
-As clinical development progresses, the need for additional resources in clinical and regulatory aspects, and coordination is more complex.
-The PDP further details the strategy related to the Phase 2 programme, and, if needed, a new CMC campaign.
-The PDP anticipates the need for an efficacy study (Phase 2b) and should describe its design, overall operations and resources needed and regulatory strategy for approvals.
+The TPP and PDP are updated and include data on safety and immunogenicity from Phase 1.
+While most Phase 1 studies are performed in a single clinical site, Phase 2 studies are multi-centric, and often involve multiple countries.
+As clinical development progresses, the need for additional resources in clinical and regulatory aspects increases, and coordination is more complex.
+The PDP further details the strategy related to the Phase 2 programme, and, if needed, a new Chemistry, Manufacturing and Controls campaign with GMP production for clinical trial material.
+The PDP anticipates the need for proof of concept efficacy study (Phase 2b) and describes its design, overall operations and resources needed, and regulatory strategy.
 Moreover, the PDP now integrates activities related to Marketing and ideally a market analysis, the identification of targeted countries, and access strategy.
 The Gantt chart and budget are updated.